-Constitution, acting through the President and staff.

-- "bargaining unit" means those faculty members, collectively, represented for

-- "Board committee" or "committee of the Board" means any committee or subcommittee of the Board.

-- "break in service" means those absences following which the faculty member is treated as a new faculty member for purposes of computing seniority and years of service.

-- "college/unit" means a college or a comparable administrative unit generally equivalent in size and character to a college.

-- "continuous service" means employment uninterrupted by a break in service.
-For academic year faculty members (9 month), one year of continuous service is equivalent to the nine (9) month employment period.

-- "days" means calendar days.

-- "dean" means the principal administrator of a college or of a comparable administrative unit generally equivalent in size and character to a college.

-- "department chair" means the principal administrator of a department/unit.
-In the case of a college/unit that does not contain any department/units, the dean also serves in the role of department chair.

-- "department/unit" means a department or a comparable administrative unit generally equivalent in size and character to a department, within a college.
-In the case of a college or school that does not contain any smaller administrative units, the college is considered to be a department/unit unto itself.

-- "employee" means a member of the bargaining unit.

-- "equitable" means fair and reasonable under the circumstances.

-- "faculty member" means a member of the bargaining unit, and "faculty members" means all members of the bargaining unit.

-- "months" means calendar months.

-- number: The singular includes the plural.

-- "President or representative" means the University President, or a person(s) who has been delegated to speak and act with the authority of the President in the matter at hand.

-- "principal place of employment" means the campus location or other University site specified on the faculty member's standard employment contract.

-- "semester" means one of the two approximately 19.5 week periods which together constitute the academic year.

-- "supervisor" means an individual identified by the President or representative as having immediate administrative authority over faculty members.

-- "SUS" or "State University System" means the system of institutions and agencies within the jurisdiction of the Board of Governors.

-- "UFF" means the United Faculty of Florida.

-- "UFF Chapter" means the Florida State University chapter of the UFF.
-Notification of the UFF Chapter means notification of the President of the UFF Chapter or designated representative.

-- "UFF Grievance Chair" means the chair of the Grievance Committee of the UFF Chapter.

-- "unit" means a recognized administrative or organizational entity of the University.

-- "Unit Head" for the purpose of grievance processing is the dean or comparable-level administrator, as appropriate, over the unit in which the grievant is employed.

-- "University" means the Florida State University acting through the Board of Trustees, the President or its staff.

-- "year" means a period of twelve (12) consecutive months.
+Article 32 DEFINITIONS

+- "Board committee" or "committee of the Board" means any committee or subcommittee of the Board - "break in service" means a separation from the University (voluntary resignation, retirement, non-reappointment, termination for just cause, or layoff) that ends the employer-employee relationship between the University and the faculty member and lasts more than 31 days, following which the faculty member is rehired and treated as a new faculty member for purposes of computing seniority and years of service.
+A faculty member who separates from the University as a result of layoff shall not be considered to have a break in service if re-hired during the recall period, as specified in Article 13.5(c). - "college/unit" means a college or a comparable administrative unit generally equivalent in size and character to a college. - "continuous service" means employment at the University in a faculty salary pay plan (non-Adjunct/OPS) uninterrupted by a break in service.
+For academic year faculty members (9 month), one year of continuous service is equivalent to the nine (9) month employment period. - "days" means calendar days. - "dean" means the principal administrator of a college or of a comparable administrative unit generally equivalent in size and character to a college. - "department chair" means the principal administrator of a department/unit.
+In the case of a college/unit that does not contain any department/units, the dean also serves in the role of department chair. - "department/unit" means a department or a comparable administrative unit generally equivalent in size and character to a department, within a college.
+In the case of a college or school that does not contain any smaller administrative units, the college is considered to be a department/unit unto itself. - "employee" means a member of the bargaining unit. - "equitable" means fair and reasonable under the circumstances. - "faculty member" means a member of the bargaining unit, and "faculty members" means all members of the bargaining unit. - "months" means calendar months. - number: The singular includes the plural.

+- "President or representative" means the University President, or a person(s) who has been delegated to speak and act with the authority of the President in the matter at hand. - "principal place of employment" means the campus location or other University site specified on the faculty member's standard employment contract. - "semester" means one of the two approximately 19.5 week periods which together constitute the academic year. - "supervisor" means an individual identified by the President or representative as having immediate administrative authority over faculty members. - "SUS" or "State University System" means the system of institutions and agencies within the jurisdiction of the Board of Governors. - "UFF" means the United Faculty of Florida. - "UFF Chapter" means the Florida State University chapter of the UFF.
+Notification of the UFF Chapter means notification of the President of the UFF Chapter or designated representative. - "UFF Grievance Chair" means the chair of the Grievance Committee of the UFF Chapter. - "unit" means a recognized administrative or organizational entity of the University. - "Unit Head" for the purpose of grievance processing is the dean or comparable-level administrator, as appropriate, over the unit in which the grievant is employed. - "University" means the Florida State University acting through the Board of Trustees, the President or its staff. - "year" means a period of twelve (12) consecutive months.